Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 There are several very important things you should do before you get inked.

 - Make sure you take the time to do research.
 You want to make sure that you fully understand what your tattoo represents.
 You don't want to get a tattoo and find out later that it doesn't mean what you first thought.

 - Don't rush to get inked!
 If you are not sure what you want, don't get inked.
 Make sure you give the idea time.
 So many people get a tattoo on impulse or get one they are not completely sure of and end up with huge regrets about their decision.

 - Take your time, do your research, and make your choice.
 Once you know what you want, take the time to look at as many tattoo designs as possible.
 You want to make sure your tattoo perfectly represents your individual style.
 A tattoo artist can work with you if one of their designs doesn't fit your vision.

 Getting a tattoo is a big step and a lifelong decision.
-If you feel that a tree tattoo is not for you or you want to look at more tattoo designs, please feel free to follow the links below to view many additional symbols, designs, ideas, and meanings.
+If you feel that a tree tattoo is not for you or you want to look at more tattoo designs, take all the time you need until you are confident in your idea.

 Thanks for your visit.

 Once there was a tree... and she loved a little boy....
 And the tree was happy.

 Wow, to tell the truth, I didn’t even suspect that tree tattoos may have certain meanings.
 I thought that they are mainly for entertainment or beauty – well, not more than just a means of self-expressions.
 Having read the post, I realized that I was mistaken.
 Although, I’m not a tattoo fan and I’m not going to make the one in the nearest future, it seems interesting to read about the meanings of each part of a tree.
 And different types of trees have different meanings as well.
 That’s surprising!